royemosby/roymosby.me/src/blog/CLI-tool-recipe.md

 4  Develop MVP
 5  Assess and seek feedback

-Doing lessons and making a project from scratch are two sepparate things entirely.
-With a lesson using BDD (behavior driven design) tests from an test suite, the focus is soley on getting a system to work by satifying a series of behavioral expectations.
+Doing lessons and making a project from scratch are two separate things entirely.
+With a lesson using BDD (behavior driven design) tests from an test suite, the focus is solely on getting a system to work by satisfying a series of behavioral expectations.
 You sees a test and its expected output.
-You figure out what behaviour satisfies that test then move onto the next test.
+You figure out what behavior satisfies that test then move onto the next test.
 After a while you have a complete, working system.
 You do not need to know how the system works as a whole to accomplish this.

-With your own project, you are handed some basic requirements and you need to figure out these behaviours that satisfy them.
-Because of this, unless the task is blarining simple, it is best to approach it in a formulaic manner.
+With your own project, you are handed some basic requirements and you need to figure out these behaviors that satisfy them.
+Because of this, unless the task is blaringly simple, it is best to approach it in a formulaic manner.
 That is where the recipe above comes into play.
-These instructions can be applied to successfully design, develop, and implement a successfuly project.
+These instructions can be applied to successfully design, develop, and implement a successfully project.

 ## 1. Identify a need